Hibaldstow

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

 Hibaldstow is both a village and a parish in the north of Lincolnshire, just west of the River Ancholme.
 A small stream runs from the village to the River Ancholme.
-The parish lies 163 miles north of London, 19 miles north of the City of Lincoln and four miles southwest of Brigg.
+The parish lies 163 miles north of London, 19 miles north of the City of Lincoln and 3.5 miles south-west of Brigg.
 Scawby parish lies to the north, Redbourne parish to the south and Manton parish to the west.
 The parish covers just over 4,400 acres of low cars (see our Geographic Names page) or marshes.

 Parish boundaries have changed over the last two centuries.
 Go here to find the West Lindsey ward (modern parish) boundaries.